 - Develop and practice key coaching skills, including the ability to listen, question and offer feedback.

 - Develop the capacity to diagnose school leadership strengths and areas of growth.

 - Apply these coaching skills to authentic school leadership challenges.

 Facilitative, Competency-Based Coach Training II (FCB II)

-In this 1.5-day session, participants who have already attended our FCB I training will develop the necessary skills to deepen their coaching practice and address coaching challenges.
+In this 2-day session, participants will focus on two elements from NYCLA’s Coach Competencies: Establishing Coaching Purpose and Goal Setting.
 This session includes significant opportunities for participants to practice coaching skills and receive peer feedback.